openstax/adaptarr-server/doc/api/README.md

 - `raw`: a message (in English) describing this error.
 Note that this field is generally not intended to be displayed to the user, and is included mostly to aid in debugging.

+- `data`: additional information about the error.
+This field's format depends on the error, and it may not be present for every error.